Polisario commander Ahmed Salem with his original artwork, a crocodile made out of Moroccan bombs. Photos by Andoni Lubaki

-The Moroccan king Mohammed VI believes, like his father Hassan II, that Western Sahara is historically Moroccan and his government wants the territory for its phosphate and its coastline, which is full of fish that are exported to Europe.
+The Moroccan king Mohammed VI believes, like his father Hassan II, that Western Sahara is historically Moroccan, and his government wants the territory for its phosphate and its coastline, which is full of fish that is exported to Europe.
 Now there is talk of oil.
-The French oil company Total is exploring offshore, as is Kosmos Energy of the US.
-The feeling in the Sahrawi refugee camps is best expressed by the Polisario Front’s UN liaison Khadad Emhamed, who says: “Why have these people been suffering for four decades?
+The French oil company Total is exploring off shore, as is Kosmos Energy of the US.
+The feeling in the Sahrawi refugee camps is best expressed by the Polisario Front’s UN liaison, Khadad Emhamed, who says, “Why have these people been suffering for four decades?
 Why is the world paying attention to the suffering of others and not to Sahrawis?”

 Signed in the last week of Franco’s life in 1975, the Madrid Accords cut the Polisario Front and the Sahrawis out of the equation.
-Two-thirds of the territory was given to Morocco, and one-third was given to Mauritania.
-The Polisario went to war with both powers and while Mauritania ceded the patch of desert now known as the liberated territories to the Sahrawis, the Moroccans fought on until a ceasefire was agreed in 1991.
+Two thirds of the territory was given to Morocco, and one third was given to Mauritania.
+The Polisario went to war with both powers, and while Mauritania ceded the patch of desert now known as the liberated territories to the Sahrawis, the Moroccans fought on until a ceasefire was signed in 1991.
 While the United Nations Mission for the Referendum in Western Sahara (MINURSO) has tried and failed to set up a referendum, the Polisario and the Moroccan army have been fighting a cold war in the desert.
-In the Moroccan-administered territories, Sahrawi activists and former Polisario fighters are beaten in the streets, tortured and kept in prison.
+In the Moroccan-administered territories, Sahrawi activists and former Polisario fighters are beaten in the streets, tortured, and kept in prison.

 Mohamed Salem, Polisario’s security commander, shows us some of the hash the night patrols confiscated from smugglers who, he believes, are backed by Morocco.

-Before coming to Western Sahara I read reports and heard rumours that MUJAO, AQIM and other jihadist groups were trying to recruit young, frustrated Sahrawis from the refugee camps.
-With very little work available and the struggle for independence no closer to being won, the promise of money and action is tempting, but so far few Sahrawis have heeded the call.
-One Sahrawi imam is known to be pro-jihadi and rumours circulate that he encourages young men to fight in Syria and across North Africa.
+Before coming to Western Sahara, I read reports and heard rumors that MUJAO, AQIM, and other jihadist groups were trying to recruit young, frustrated Sahrawis from the refugee camps.
+With very little work available and the struggle for independence no closer to being won, the promise of money and action is tempting, but so far, few Sahrawis have heeded the call.
+One Sahrawi imam is known to be pro-jihadist, and rumors circulate that he encourages young men to fight in Syria and across North Africa.
 However, the belief among the Polisario is that the drug smugglers and Islamist groups operating in Western Sahara are being funded by Morocco.